 CROSSING THE BORDER FROM CHETUMAL TO COROZAL

-Visitors wanting to stay in Belize longer than 30 days can go to the nearest immigration office and ask for an extension.
-The passport will be stamped again, allowing a stay of another 30 days.
-There is a fee for the new stamps; I think it’s BZ$50 (US$25) per stamp for the first 6 months, and BZ$100 per stamp thereafter.
-After 12 months, you might be asked to leave the country, or if you intend to apply for permanent residency.
+Visitors who want to stay in Belize for more than 30 days can get an extension in Belize.
+On the last working day before the 30 days is up, go to the nearest immigration office (there’s at least one in each District of Belize) and ask for an extension.
+The passport will be stamped again, allowing a stay for another 30 days.
+There is a fee for the new stamps; I think it’s currently BZ$50 (US$25) per stamp for the first 6 months, and BZ$100 per stamp thereafter.
+Some visitors have been asked to show a return or onward ticket.
+After 12 months, you might be told to leave the country, or asked if you intend to apply for permanent residency.
+Note that each stamp requires a half page of the passport.

 CROSSING THE BORDER FROM COROZAL TO CHETUMAL

-Visitors leaving Belize by bus stop at Belize Immigration.
-Passengers, without luggage, enter the building and present their passports to Belize Immigration.
-For tourists who have been in Belize more than 24 hours, there is a fee of BZ$37.50 (US$18.75), payable in BZ$ or US$.
-This site explains the departure fees:
+On the Belizean side, the border crossing, known as Santa Elena, is located about 12 km from Corozal.
+Buses stop in front of the entrance of the Immigration Building.
+Visitors leaving Belize enter the Immigration building, without their luggage, and present their passports to Belize Immigration.
+Visitors who have been in Belize for more than 24 hours must pay a fee of BZ$40.00 (US$20.00), payable in BZ$ or US$.
+This website (currently not working) explains the departure fees: